deesclouds/Devengers/README.md

 # Making a Branch

-Branches should alway represent features.
+Branches should always represent features.

 ex: ability for user to login should create a branch called 'user_authentication' and that branch should only update what we need to enable a user login.